xtuml/mc/doc/notes/51_fx_int.md

  fx_util.arc              ?+* Lots of new functions some from old MC technology and are duplicates.
                               Fix bug ".end" -> ".end if".
                               Fix a missing ".end if" bug.
+                              Fix bug in SetDomainSelectionNodeMaxNumber using incorrect parameter name.
                               Added new/custom functions (from frag_util.arc).
  m.bridge.arc              +* new marking functions
                               This file makes only one call (to fx_is_exist_real_func) which could